Skip to main content

 Two Keys to Making Timed Writing Work:

-- Commit to Unbreakable Focus
+1. Commit to Unshakable Focus

 Once the timer starts, I give the writing my full attention.

-Then I empty out whatever’s weighing on me.
+Then I write whatever’s weighing on me.

-Almost every time, something deeper rises.
 Something I would’ve missed if I bailed out early.

-- Honor the Break
+1. Honor the Break

-When that timer goes off, I stop.
+When the timer goes off, I stop.

 Stopping on time is part of the deal.